 git commit -m ‘my first commit’

 Sign up for an account at http://heroku.com and then follow the instructions at https://devcenter.heroku.com/articles/getting-started-with-ruby#set-up.
-(If you’re on cloud 9, or codio, and heroku isn’t already installed, then use the ‘other installation methods’ for installing the CLI.
+If you’re on the WAD-2019 image in VirtualBox, then you have heroku installed.
+If you’re on cloud 9, and heroku isn’t already installed, then use the ‘other installation methods’ for installing the CLI.
+The CLI install instructions work better than the one’s for Snap.

 Upload the ssh key you created for use with Git when prompted.NOTE: when uploading your ssh key supply your heroku password when prompted for a password.